 - A party may appeal a decision of the Board to the Superior Court in the County where the injury occurred.
-A party has 30 days to file the appeal.
-In the Notice of Appeal a party must designate what portion of the decision they are appealing and the grounds for appeal.
-This is generally a legal error or a lack of substantial evidence for the Board's decision. - The Appeal to the Superior Court is on the record.
-The court does not sit as the trier of fact and only reviews the record to determine if sufficient evidence existed to support the Board's conclusion, or to determine whether the Board made any errors of law. - Following decision by the Superior Court a party may appeal to the Supreme Court of Delaware.
-A party has 30 days to file an appeal and any carrier appealed from an award that has been affirmed must post a bond in the amount of the award, or pay the claimant pending the outcome of the appeal.
-The Supreme Court in certain cases may request oral argument.
+A party has 30 days to file the appeal. - The Appeal to the Superior Court is on the record.
+The court does not sit as the trier of fact and only reviews the record to determine if sufficient evidence existed to support the Board's conclusion or to determine whether the Board made any errors of law. - Following decision by the Superior Court, a party may appeal to the Supreme Court of Delaware within 30 days.
+The Supreme Court may request oral argument.